natesworksdev/Ryujinx/README.md

 ## Latest build

 These builds are compiled automatically for each commit on the master branch.
-While we strive to ensure optimal stability and performance prior to pushing an update, even though they are official these builds **may be unstable or completely broken.**
+While we strive to ensure optimal stability and performance prior to pushing an update, our automated builds **may be unstable or completely broken.**

 The latest automatic build for Windows, macOS, and Linux can be found on the [Official Website](https://ryujinx.org/download).